AiJared/DSA_in_python/README.md

 The <b>Auxiliary Space</b> is <b>O(1)</b>.

+<b>iii.
+Deleting at the end of a Circular Linked List</b>

+Just like inserting a node at the end of the circular linked list, it is also possible to delete a node at the end of that very same list.
+So to delete at the end of the list, you need to follow the steps below.

+- Check if the list is empty.
+If it is empty then there is nothing to delete.
+- If the list has only one node, set the node to None to delete the node.
+- Otherwise, find the last node of the list(the node whose next pointer points to the head)
+- Update the next pointer of the last node to point to the second node (head's next).
+- Update the head to point to the second node.
+- Optionally, free the memory allocated to the deleted node.

 ## Merge Sort Algorithm
 Let's take a look at how merge sort works conceptually by using arrays.